 And he was a gypsy.
 Gounah immigrated to Texas in June 1848 in the second wave of members of the short-lived French utopian colony New Icarie in Denton County.
 The colony was founded on Peters Colony land six years before La Reunion utopian colony was founded in Dallas County by French, Belgian, German, and Swiss immigrants.

-When the New Icarie colony failed in 1849, Gounah moved thirty miles south to the Army’s new Fort Worth.
-From Middleton Tate Johnson, Gounah bought a parcel of land a mile northeast of the fort in today’s Samuels Avenue area.
+When the New Icarie colony failed in 1849, Gounah moved thirty miles south to the Army’s new Fort Worth, where he had a Peters Colony land grant a mile northeast of the fort in today’s Samuels Avenue area.
 Gounah also befriended fort commander Major Ripley Arnold and gave Arnold’s children lessons in French, riding, and music.
 Gounah also gave the fort’s soldiers lessons in fencing.

 This 1850 census lists the Arnold household at the fort.
 That year two of the Arnold children, Sophia and Willis, died.
-Gounah had them buried on his Samuels Avenue land.
+Gounah had them buried on land belonging to Middleton Tate Johnson.
 Three years later Major Arnold was killed at Fort Graham (near Hillsboro) in a duel with fort surgeon Josephus Steiner.
 Two years later friend Gounah again rose to the occasion.
-He and other Masons had Arnold’s body disinterred and returned to Fort Worth for burial next to Arnold’s children.
-That Gounah land, together with an adjoining parcel donated by Baldwin Samuel, became Pioneers Rest Cemetery.
-(Streets bordering the cemetery are named for both men.)
+He and Johnson and other Masons had Arnold’s body disinterred and returned to Fort Worth for burial next to Arnold’s children.
+Gounah later bought the land from Johnson’s estate.
+That land, together with an adjoining parcel donated by Baldwin Samuel, became Pioneers Rest Cemetery.
+(Streets bordering the cemetery are named for Gounah and Samuel.)